joehoppe/angular-errors-on-toast/README.md

 # angular-errors-on-toast
 Ever forget to open the console window while developing JavaScript?
 I know it's a cardinal sin, but once and a while I forget.
 I'm human.

-I thought, can I use window.onerror to let me know that there are JavaScript runtime errors, in case I forget to open the console?
+I wondered: can I use window.onerror to let me know that there are JavaScript runtime errors, in case I forget to open the console?

 I could use an alert() box, but those are obtrusive and annoying.